 Influencer marketing has been the “go-to” strategy in digital marketing for a couple of years now.
-Ever since marketers discover the power of big and small influencers, we’ve seen a growing number of cooperations between brands and Internet celebrities.
+Ever since marketers discover the power of social influencers marketing, we’ve seen a growing number of cooperations between brands and Internet celebrities.
 And rightly so!

 Customers tend to rely on recommendations of people they trust.
+That’s why social media influencer marketing is so effective.
 38% of respondents who engage with influencers trust what an influencer says about the brand more than what the brand says itself.
+Having a bulletproof influencer marketing strategy is a must-have, not only of this season but of many to come.

 67% of marketers intend to increase their influencer marketing budget for the next year.
-The numbers will rise in the future, as many experts anticipate that the influencer market will be worth about $5 – 10 billion by 2020.
+The numbers will rise in the future.
+Many experts anticipate that the influencer market will be worth about $5 – 10 billion by 2020.

-There are, however, companies who still don’t have a firm grasp on the whole influencer thing.
+There are, however, companies who still don’t have a firm grasp on their influencer strategy.
 It’s a shame because influencer marketing campaigns can benefit your company enormously.
-You can drive traffic to your website, generate leads, raise brand awareness and much more.
+By implementing influencer marketing campaigns you can drive traffic to your website, generate leads, raise brand awareness and much more.

-To makes things a bit easier for you we gather seven best practices for working with influencers!
+To makes things a bit easier for you we gather seven best practices for influencer marketing!

-It turns out the key to creating viral content is to induce positive emotions.
+It turns out the key is to induce positive emotions.
 Focus on how your product or service can make the lives of your customers more comfortable.
 Showing the added value can tip the clients to your side.

-Speak to your potential customers in terms of benefits.
+Speak to your potential customers about the real-life benefits of your product or service.
 Show how exactly your product or service is helping in everyday situations.
 No one wants to hear some technical mumbo-jumbo any more.
 Instead, concentrate on practical applications.

 I can give you a real-life example.
 I was recently looking for new hiking shoes.
-There were a few features I needed – they have to be waterproof, but also breathable.
-The problem was that the manufacturers talk about the membranes and technology.
-I don’t have time to check what different abbreviations mean.
+There were a few features I needed – they have to be waterproof, but also breathable and light.
+The problem was that the manufacturers talk about the membranes and technology using many different weird abbreviations.
+I don’t have time to check what they mean.

 An excellent idea for an influencer marketing campaign would be giving away a pair of shoes and letting the influencer describe their experience.
 I would be inclined to buy shoes if I knew that Meindl Flex System means my feet won’t get wet while hiking!

-The question remains – how do you choose the right fit for your campaign?
+The question remains – how do you choose the right influencer for your campaign?

 An Internet monitoring tool, like Brand24, is an answer.
 You will find the right influencer in just a few easy steps.